 Barium slinging not too long ago was representative of the world of radiology.
 Now it seems, we relegate it to a tiny part.
 (1) When I started, I remember having many fluoroscopy days filled with double-contrast barium enemas, upper GI series, small bowel series, and esophagrams.
 Today’s barium work has changed radically, at least in our institution.
 It is exceedingly rare to catch a resident performing a barium enema.
 We complete a few daily upper GI series and esophagrams, but not nearly as many as when I was a resident.
 And, we seem to do bariatric post-intervention studies by the dozens (I remember only doing a few during my residency!).
 I am also sure the mix of studies has changed radically at many other institutions, not just mine.

 Although the fluoroscopic exam mix has changed over the years, we think of a GI day as more service-oriented than educational.
 Some residents may go as far as to say it is a waste of time.
 Here is my goal for today: to show you why barium slinging is not just a scut activity but also an essential part of a radiology resident’s education.

 Direct Contact With Technology And Patients

 Much of radiology brings the radiology resident further away from patient contact than ever before.
 CT scans and plains films most times have become an almost independent activity.
-On the other hand, barium slinging is one of the few modalities (like mammography and interventional radiology) that keep the resident in the direct clinical realm, a critical skill for future radiology practice.
+On the other hand, barium slinging is one of a few modalities (like mammography and interventional radiology) that keep the resident in the clinical realm, a critical skill for a future radiology practice.
 You need to tailor the examination to history and think on the fly.
 These are invaluable skills that serve the resident for years to come.

 Closer Contact With The Referring Physicians